 After staring at the GPS “Log” switch, I started wondering how to geotag images with the TG-5 GPS Log.
-In particular, can you geotag images from other cameras?
-I didn’t expect it could be done – Olympus certainly doesn’t show you how in the manual.
+In particular, how to use it and can you geotag images from other cameras?
+I didn’t expect the last part could be done – Olympus certainly doesn’t show you how in the manual.
 Thankfully it is possible, and here’s how.
 If you’re interested in geotagging photos, keep reading.

 Olympus TG-5 Image Geotagging Options

 With respect to geotagging, the GPS log unit in the Olympus TG-5 can work in a few different ways.
 It can either try to geotag all images (provided the GPS signal is good), or it can save the TG-5 GPS log (“Track”) of the whole trip.
 If you like saving location metadata along with your Lightroom keywords, it can be a godsend.
 Also, if you have the Olympus Tracker, the process illustrated here should be identical.

 One option is to leave the ‘Log’ switch off, and set ‘Record GPS location’ to ‘On’ in the camera menu.
 In this case, the GPS sensor is active while the camera is turned on, but only saves your position to the photo metadata when you take a picture.
 However, there are a few problems with that.

 First, it isn’t infallible.
 If you lose the GPS signal during the shoot, you’ll invariably find a few images without GPS coordinates (even though the ones before and after do).
 This is pretty typical.